mit-acl/roman/README.md

 # Install

-First, activate any virtual environment you would like to use with ROMAN.
+First, **activate any virtual environment you would like to use with ROMAN**.

 Then, clone and install with:

 ```
 git clone git@github.com:mit-acl/roman.git
-cd roman
+./roman/install.sh
 ```

 # Demo